kylecrsn/highdim/example/README.md

 | mean                | -m   | 0.0   |
 | standard deviation  | -s   | 1.0   |

-This information is representend by the combination of the flag letter followed by the value at the beginning of each file.
+This information is represented by the combination of the flag letter followed by the value at the beginning of each file.
 After this is what the file's data actually represents, in JSON and PNG formats.
 The JSON files represent the actual data computed/generated for the cluster, while the PNG files are images showing the PDF's for various metrics.

 JSON files: